-Students must receive a grade of 79.5% or higher to be considered as having passed the proficiency examination.
-Any grade below 79.5% is considered a failure for that proficiency.
+Students must receive a grade of 79.50% or higher to be considered as having passed the proficiency examination.
+Any grade below 79.50% is considered a failure for that proficiency.
 This requires the student to undergo the remediation process.
 Refer to Section 5, Laboratory Proficiency Testing Policies and Procedures.

-If a student is unsuccessful in any proficiency examination, attempts or comps are not permitted in the clinical setting until after successfully completing the remediation process.
+If a student is unsuccessful in any proficiency examination, attempts or comps on that exam are not permitted in the clinical setting until after successfully completing the remediation process.